klein-artur/GitCaller/README.md

 It is used by the project [GitBuddy](https://github.com/klein-artur/GitBuddy).

+## Integration as a Swift Package.

+Integrate it using the url of this package shown in the browser.

 ## How it works.

 The idea is to have a nice api to run git commands For example: